Skip to content

 ancestral fish: grogged stoneware, 66 cm wide x 14 cm high, engraved/scratched with kitchen utensils, cobalt slip/glaze, fumed, outer edge albany glaze, once-fired, (cone 6 oxidation)

-close-up detail: turquoise glazed eye
+turquoise fish eye

 slab bottle: grogged (silica sand) porcelain, 80 cm x 41 cm, thrown neck, saturated iron glaze under clear celadon, wax resist (cone 9 oxidation)